tantinlala/TheFishboneProject/README.md

 2. Message me with your github username.
 I will add you as a collaborator.

-3. If you want to add a new incident, create a branch off of "forPublicViewing" with "incident/" pre-appended to your name for the incident (e.g. incident/philandoCastile).
+3. If you want to add a new incident, create a branch off of "publish" with "incident/" pre-appended to your name for the incident (e.g. incident/philandoCastile).
 In your branch, create a new folder with the name of your incident.
 This new folder is where the XMind document will be stored, along with any associated documents related to the incident.

 4. When you want to publish your fishbone diagram for the incident for public viewing, create a pull request to merge your branch into "publish" and tag a fellow collaborator for review.
 Approval from a collaborator is required before merging into "publish".